YipingNUS/YipingNUS.github.io/_pages/about.md

   - /about.html
 ---

+**[NEWS]** I'm moving to Santiago de Chile to join [Topsort](https://www.topsort.com/) as a senior data scientist, working on ad auction and AI-based monetization technologies.
+Thus, I'll leave NLP research and stop maintaining this site.

 **[NEWS]** Our paper [Disentangling Hate Across Target Identities](https://arxiv.org/abs/2410.10332) was accepted to NAACL 2025 main conference.

 In academia, I worked as a visiting postdoc at [Universitat Pompeu Fabra](https://www.upf.edu/) from Oct 2022 till March 2025, supervised by Prof. [Leo Wanner](https://www.icrea.cat/Web/ScientificStaff/leo-wanner-324).
 My research focus was the evaluation and biases in hate speech detection.